danielptv/bookmark-bar-switcher/README.md

 * CTRL + SHIFT + 1: Switch to the first bookmark bar.
 * CTRL + SHIFT + 2: Switch to the second bookmark bar.

 Additional shortcuts are available.
-To assign them visit [chrome://extensions/shortcuts]().
+To assign them visit *chrome://extensions/shortcuts*.

 You can add, rename or remove bookmark bars inside the folder "Bookmark Bars".
-It is located within "Other bookmarks".
+It is located in "Other bookmarks".
 Changes made will immediately show up in the popup.

 ## How it works